LuanBagioCompagnoni/LuanBagioCompagnoni/README.md

 I am a programming student looking for an opportunity as a back-end developer 🤠.

-I already have everything to be a dev, I love coffee and I know how to say "maybe" 😎.
+I already have everything to be a dev, I love coffee and I know how to say "It depends" 😎.

 ## My background: